ianpamerleau/ianpamerleau.github.io/index.md

 ![Headshot](/images/MPS_headshot.jpg)

 In my free time, I fence (like with swords), play the saxophone and guitar, and run D&D games.
-The picture of Earth in the website's header was painted by my friend [Charlie, who does amazing pointalism art.](https://linktr.ee/artbycharlie13)
+The picture of Earth in the website's header was painted by my friend [Charlie, who does amazing pointillism art!](https://linktr.ee/artbycharlie13)